eliabieri/wg_display/project_report.md

 - **Selling it as a product**
   The display could be sold as a product.
   This would require me to source the hardware, preflash the SD cards and provide support.
-  This would allow even the most unexperienced users to install a WG Display.
+  This would allow even the most inexperienced users to install a WG Display.
   This idea would first require the software to be
   - self-updating
   - provide a way to configure the WiFi credentials